 In the moment of certificate revocation registration authorities' operators and the affected subscribers are automatically informed about this revocation.

-4.9.5.
-Time limit for processing of revocation request
+4.9.5 Time within which CA must process the revocation request

 Request for revocation of the certificate is processed by Certum without undue delay.